-This hand turned fountain pen is dressed in African Mahogany taken from railway carriage W2180 complemented with gun metal coloured fittings.
+This hand turned fountain pen is dressed in African Mahogany taken from railway carriage W2180 complemented with Gun metal, Gold or Chrome coloured fittings.

 Handmade in African Mahogany wood taken from the side panel support rails during restoration.
 The wood was removed as the joints were found to have rotted where they were jointed with the uprights.

 W2180 coach was built for British Railways (Western Region) in 1950 by Metropolitan-Cammel Carriage and Wagon Co.
 Ltd to a Hawksworth design.
 Now undergoing a full renovation and is being rebuilt as a GWR Buffet to be used by South Devon Railway.